zoh48gz04/rellax/README.md

 Have any suggestions or feedback?
 Reach out [@dixonandmoe](https://twitter.com/dixonandmoe)

 ## Getting Started
-`npm install rellax` or if you're old school like us download and insert `rellax.min.js`
+`npm install rellax --save` or if you're old school like us download and insert `rellax.min.js`

 ```html
 <div class="rellax">